stennety/mywebsite/_posts/2017-08-18-Github-Pages-and-SSL-on-Custom-Domain.md

 ---
 layout: post
 title: Using SSL on GitHub Pages with a custom domain
 excerpt: One of these days I started the long road to the SSL migration in my personal blog (yes, this one).
-I have read quite a few articles (blog posts) on this subject (especially some articles that describe the stackoverflow.com migration).
-I started to investigate what I could do in a scenario like mine (Github Pages) and then I did some case work...
+I have read quite a few articles...
 ---

 ### The road to SSL